 Using a Lomo camera doesn’t have to involve wondering where to get your film processed, as, capitalising on the success of Fuji’s Instax camera and film range, Lomography itself now offers instant camera alternatives.
 This option’s a close rival to Fuji’s Instax Wide 300, thanks to the wider format prints it outputs and the four AA batteries required for power.
 The viewfinder here is in a different location compared to its near Fujifilm doppelganger, but it’s still relatively bulky with limited controls.
 We do, however, get dedicated buttons for disabling the flash and adjusting exposure between +/- 1EV.
 The best results are to be had with the exposure dialled down and flash disabled.
 Complete with selfie mirror on the front and a large ridged lever for the shutter release, a lens ring allows for the focal distance to be dialled in between 0.6 metres and infinity.
 Bond ally ‘Q’ must have had a hand in the design here, as the lens cap houses a CR2025E lithium cell that allows it to double as a remote.
 Clever!

-Brightly coloured plastic shells and features pared back to the minimum – meaning that all you really need to do (or can do) is point and shoot – all the hallmarks of a Lomo camera are present and correct here, including the fact that you need lighting conditions just right to be able to take a picture.
+Brightly colored plastic shells and features pared back to the minimum – meaning that all you really need to do (or can do) is point and shoot – all the hallmarks of a Lomo camera are present and correct here, including the fact that you need lighting conditions just right to be able to take a picture.
 That said, there’s now a version of the Diana F+ with the option to clip on a flash, which adds a degree of flexibility.
 Core features include three-position zone focusing, only one shutter speed (1/60 sec) plus apertures linked to lighting conditions, including pinhole, f/8, f/11, f/16.
 So, to a degree, it’s as much as case here of ‘point and hope’ as anything.
 While the core Diana F+ camera is very affordable, there is a boxed accessory kit for those who want to branch out and experiment even more.
 Don’t be too disappointed by the at times crude results you’ll get – the hit and miss nature is all part of the Lomography charm.